cdsittampalam/documentation/docs/Creating Transactions.md

 You can also view other details linked to the transaction under the Show Detail arrow including:

-*   the name, beneficiary name, email address, network alias, beneficiary, and account number of the recipient.
+*   the name, beneficiary name, email address, network alias, and account number of the recipient.
 *   the email address and network alias of the trade initiator.
 *   the date and time in which the transfer was initiated.
 *   details of the Qredo fee.

 ### Steps

 1. Tap on the notification on your phone.
-The Withdrawal screen shows.
+The Transfer screen shows.
 2. Click **Show Details** to view more details of the transaction.
 3. To approve, tap **Approve**.
 4. To reject, tap **Reject**.

-For the action you select, you sign in with your biometric features and 6-digit passcode, and tap confirm in the confirmation screens.
+For the approve or reject action, you sign in with your biometric features and 6-digit passcode, and tap confirm in the confirmation screens.

 ---

 Track Progress
 --------------

-As the trade initiator, you can check the progress of the transfer.
-Transactions require approval from custodians.
+As the trade initiator, you can check the progress of custodian approval for the transfer.

-A transfer transaction can only be sent out of Qredo if it has met or has exceeded the threshold level for the number of custodian signatures.
-The threshold level is entered on the fund associated with the transaction.

-You can view approvals from the Approval view, which appears by clicking:
+You can view approvals from the Approval view by clicking:

 ![tick](/doc-images/tick.png)
 ---